As an Amazon Associate we earn from qualifying purchases. Learn more.

 Frequently Asked Questions

-How high above a tall window should I mount the curtain rod?
+How high should I hang the curtain rod for tall windows?

 How We Selected These Products